Support with Accessing Digital

 - You do not have regular access to a device such as a smart phone or computer.

-- You find accessing digital technology difficult due to your needs.
+- You find accessing digital technology difficult.

 - You do not know how to access digital technology.